|This article is incomplete.

 Poire/Velluire Common Reserve

 [Map]The small number of Little Bustard which occur in this area can be seen at the Poire/Velluire Common reserve about 20km south-east of Lucon and reached on the D949 from Lucon to Mouzeuil-Saint-Martin then the D68 towards Velluire.

-There is a hide near the crossroads of the L'Anglee and La Taillee roads and the bustards can be seen in September and October.
+There was a hide near the crossroads of the L'Anglee and La Taillee roads, although in 2018 this had been removed as it was unsafe, and the bustards can be seen in September and October.